kubeedge/kubeedge/docs/proposals/sig-node/5999-edge-node-tasks-ststus-enhancement/README.md

 	ActionStatus any
 }

-// TryUpdateFun defines the function type for updateing the status. type TryUpdateFun func(ctx context.Context, cli crdcliset.Interface, opts TryUpdateStatusOptions) error
+// TryUpdateFun defines the function type for updating the status. type TryUpdateFun func(ctx context.Context, cli crdcliset.Interface, opts TryUpdateStatusOptions) error

 // StatusUpdater defines the updater of the node task status.